xuxuehua/repo_xuxuehua.com/content/Python_modules/flake8.md

 ```
 $ cat a.py
 a=2
+a == None

-a == None20:24 $ git add a.py20:24 $ git commit -m "you shall not pass"a.py:1:2: E225 missing whitespace around operator
+$ git add a.py
+$ git commit -m "you shall not pass"
+a.py:1:2: E225 missing whitespace around operator
 a.py:2:3: E711 comparison to None should be 'if cond is None:'
 ```